 Staying Healthy - A Guide for Remote Workers

-Working from home often conjures up images of sleeping in, working in PJs all day and avoiding the dreaded commute.
-And while this is partially true (long live the PJs!), remote work can have some drawbacks.
-Despite the appearance of "balance" working-from-home can bring, it can also introduce a blurred line between work time and personal time.
+Working from home often conjures images of sleeping in, working in PJs and avoiding the dreaded commute.
+While this is partially true (long live PJs!), remote work can have some drawbacks.

-If you think about the one thing working in an office gives you, it's routine.
-You arrive at a specific time, take your lunch at a specific time, head home and usually spend a certain amount of time in traffic.
-It may be a bit boring, but it's consistent.
-Remote workers have the flexibility and freedom to get up when they want, eat when they want and to some degree, work when they want.
-The problem is, without a routine, work can either be delayed or excessive.
-Start by getting up at the same time each day.
-Avoid looking at your devices and instead schedule this time for a walk, quietly sit with a coffee, or read a good book.
-Whatever you do to start your morning, keep it consistent and choose activities that will set you up to be productive and proactive throughout the day.
-Checking email the minute you wake up can throw you into a flurry before your coffee maker has finished brewing.
-If your company is flexible about the hours you work, determine when you're most productive and build that into your routine.
-If you're required to perform a 9-5 workday, be sure to plan your downtime before or after, when you will enjoy it most.
+If you think about the one thing you get consistently from working in an office, it's routine.
+You arrive at a specific time, take your lunch at a specific time, head home around the same time every day, and usually spend a certain amount of time in traffic.
+It might get boring, but it's consistent.
+Remote workers have the flexibility and freedom to run their day any way they want, which is great in theory, but a lack of routine can cause work to be delayed or excessive.
+Start by getting up at the same time each day, avoid looking at devices and instead schedule time in for walks or activities that get you away from the screen.
+The key is to set yourself up to be productive and proactive throughout the day, so challenge yourself with things like checking email the minute you wake up to avoid being thrown into a flurry.
+If your company is flexible about the hours you work, determine when you're most productive and if you're required to perform a 9-5 workday, be sure to plan your downtime when you'll enjoy it most.

 Keep on moving